chainguard-dev/edu/content/chainguard/administration/cloudevents/pull-events-recorder/index.md

 ---
-title: "Listen for Chainguard Pull Events and Store them in BigQuery"
+title: "Listen for Chainguard Pull Events and Record them in BigQuery"
+linktitle: "Record Pull Events in BigQuery"
 type: "article"
 description: "Instructional guide outlining how one can set up an application that will listen for pull events in a given Chainguard Registry and store the data in Google BigQuery."
 date: 2024-05-21T15:22:20+01:00